dfreilich/summaries/CleanCode.md

 ### Chapter 5: Formatting
 > When people look under the hood, we want them to be impressed with the neatness, consistency, and attention to detail that they perceive.
 We want them to be struck by the orderliness.
 We want their eyebrows to rise as they scroll through the modules.
 We want them to perceive that professionals have been at work.
 If, instead, they see a scrambled mass of code that looks like it was written by a bevy of drunken sailors, then they are likely to conclude that the same inattention to detail pervades every other aspect of the project. (p.
 75)

+### Chapter 7: Error Handling
+> Error handling is important, but if it obscures logic, it's wrong. (p.
+103)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)